luis33338/battlestax-tutorial/TUTORIAL.md

 * For this part of the tutorial, we will be working in step-2 branch.
 Switch branches by using the following command in the terminal"
 `git checkout step-2`

+2. Get the new dependencies
+* `step-2` has some new dependencies that the previous step did not have, so we will need to install those via `npm install`.
+* This will grab the list of dependencies needed from `package.json` and install them on your machine

-2. Open your IDE
+3. Open your IDE
 * Open branch `step-2` of the  `battlestax-tutorial` repo in your IDE of choice.
+We are using VSCode in this example, another recommandation would be Ryder.
 ![VSCode](./tutorial/vscode.png)

+4. Check out the new `functions` folder pic
+Each file in our functions folder represents a REST API endpoint

+package.json gives us a way to run our tests